zmandel/zarray/README.md

 For efficient use, make sure that video or other drivers are not already using too much of your RAM, else that reduces from the total 4GB available.

+Also:
-Also includes a common multithread library used by zarray and util library to define "assert" and a thread manager class (which also uses the multithread library)
+multithread library: used by zarray, basic multithread support.

+util library: defines "assert" and a thread manager class (which also uses the multithread library)